eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 User approval and Relying Party authentication, are discussed in [Section 6.6.3](#663-pid-or-attestation-presentation-to-relying-party).
 3. Instead of presenting attributes to a Relying Party, a User can also present them to another User, meaning that their Wallet Unit is interacting with another Wallet Unit.
-This is briefly discussed in [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
+This is discussed in [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
 4. The PID Provider or the Attestation Provider remains responsible for managing the PID or attestation over its lifetime.
 Management may include re-issuing the PID or attestation with the same or with different attribute values.
 The